Onspota/SDK-Android/Readme.md

 3. Request granted permissions for Manifest.permission.ACCESS_FINE_LOCATION

+4. Onspota SDK can use a foreground service to improove its perfomance and accuracy (recommended!). the foreground service is not active most of the time. it is recommended to enable the use of the foreground service especially on Android 7+. for enabling the foreground service use the 'enableForegroundServiceInfo' method with the app's name and an icon for the status bar (shown only when the foreground service is active. hidden most of the time) . see the sample code below.

-4. Start the SDK by simply creating a SDK object and calling one of its 'start' methods:
+5. Start the SDK by simply creating a SDK object and calling one of its 'start' methods:

 public SdkResult start(String userId); // Uses the application id from the app's manifest. public SdkResult start(String userId, String appId); // Uses the provided application-id.